 How does the GNWT track caribou movements and population trends?

-The GNWT uses regular aerial surveys along with satellite telemetry (collars) to help us better understand caribou movements and population trends.
-The surveys are conducted every three years in collaboration with Indigenous government and organizations, the Government of Nunavut, renewable resources boards and communities that depend on the herds.
-The most recent surveys took place in 2021
+The GNWT uses regular aerial surveys along with GPS satellite telemetry (collars) to help us better understand caribou movements and population trends.
+Surveys to estimate population size are conducted every 2-3 years in collaboration with Indigenous governments and Indigenous organizations, the governments of Nunavut, Yukon, and Alaska, renewable resources boards and communities that depend on the herds.

-We have also been working with scientific and traditional knowledge experts to better understand pressures affecting caribou.
-The GNWT provides support for traditional knowledge and community-based caribou research and monitoring programs, including the Tłı̨chǫ Boots on the Ground Caribou Monitoring Program and the Łutsel Kʼe Dene First Nation Moccasins on the Ground program.
+We have also been working with scientific and Indigenous knowledge experts to better understand pressures affecting caribou.
+The GNWT provides support for Indigenous knowledge and community-based caribou research and monitoring programs, including the Tłı̨chǫ Boots on the Ground Caribou Monitoring Program and the Łutsel Kʼe Dene First Nation Moccasins on the Ground program.

 How are barren-ground caribou managed in the NWT?